-Cisco CallManager and TFTP Services Are Not Running
+Cisco Unified CallManager and TFTP Services Are Not Running

 To start a service, follow these steps:

-The window displays the service names for the server that you chose, the status of the services, and a service control panel to stop or start a service.
+The page displays the service names for the server that you chose, the status of the services, and a service control panel to start or stop a service.

-Step 4 If a service has stopped, click its radio button and then click the Start button.
+Step 4 If a service has stopped, click the Start button.